BabylonJS/OldDocumentationSite/content/resources/Exporter/Maya.md

 ![chrome warning keep](/img/exporters/installer/ChromeDLWarningKeep.png)

-Once downloaded, you can extract the content of the zip in your favorite loaction.
+Once downloaded, you can extract the content of the zip in your favorite location.

 ### Using the installer
 Launch the executable file contained in the previous zip.
 On the first launch Windows like Chrome previously will emit a Smart Screen warning as the application has currently not being launched enough to be trusted.